maramartinezvargas/Push_swap/README.md

 ## Use of Artificial Intelligence

 AI tools (ChatGPT) were used as a learning aid during the development of this project.
-- They were specifically used to:
+They were specifically used to:
 - Clarify the project requirements and evaluation criteria
 - Help understand algorithmic strategies commonly used for push_swap
-- Assist in reasoning about program flow, data structures, and edge cases All code was written manually, tested, and debugged by me without direct code generation from AI.
+- Assist in reasoning about program flow, data structures, and edge cases